-Safety Management System is a key pillar within the operational structure of the aviation industry.
+The safety management system is a key pillar within the operational structure of the aviation industry.
 High safety standards instil confidence not only in the users, but also in its stakeholders: investors, employees, agencies, and authorities.
 Investment in robust safety systems is of utmost importance, not only as a means of continuous safe operations, but also to be re-active in unprecedented times.